ovhlabs/knowledge-base/en/_posts/2014-11-14-creating-a-simple-cdn-with-object-storage.markdown

 author: Ammar Bandukwala
 lang: en
 ---
-While this tutorial does address the scaling, redundant, and swiftness qualities of a CDN, it does not address the globalization aspect.
+While this tutorial does address the scaling, redundant, and swiftness qualities of a CDN, it does not address globalization.

 *Technologies We'll be using*
 + Nginx - A high performance web server